Bette Bowman, artist

 This is a rare event according to many of their neighbors.
 The glass balls varied in size and color.
 Have you ever seen the glass balls tied up in a fishing net?
 There are balls that have broken away from the nets and travel the ocean currents.

-I was awake hours before the sunrise for several mornings, while I adjusted to the time change.
+I was awake hours before sunrise for several mornings, while I adjusted to the time change.
 At my sisters' urging, I woke her and we headed for the beach.
 It was a beautiful time of day to comb the shore line.
 We were both hoping to find a glass ball washed ashore, for me.
-We returned midmorning's to her house, where I painted from memory the "essence" of our walk, attempting to capture the glow that is sunrise on Lanikai Beach, Hawaii.
+We returned midmorning's to her home, where I painted from memory the "essence" of our walk, attempting to capture the glow that is sunrise on Lanikai Beach, Hawaii.

 After several days, we took a drive to the North Shore.
 We visited a wonderful gift shop, where baskets were brimming with glass balls.
 After carefully choosing it, I carried a ball to the cashier, then stopped.
 I returned it to the basket, just knowing clearly that I did not want to buy what I wanted to find.